system76/docs/content/battery.md

 ![htop](/images/battery/htop.png)

-### Nvidia GPUs: `nvtop`
+### NVIDIA GPUs: Using `nvtop`

-Nvidia GPUs can be monitored with a tool called `nvtop`.
+NVIDIA GPUs can be monitored with a tool called `nvtop`.
 It can be installed from the terminal with this command:

 ```bash
 sudo apt install nvtop